How To Repair Dry & Split Ends — According To The Pros

 Advertisement

 Trimming is ultimately the best option when it comes to dry ends, but products can help in the meantime if cuts aren't accessible to you.
-Robin Groover, hairstylist and African Pride brand educator, recommends his favorite treatment combo: African Pride Moisture Miracle Leave-In Conditioner plus Miracle Moisture 5 Essential Oils.
+Robin Groover, hairstylist and African Pride brand educator, recommends his favourite treatment combo: African Pride Moisture Miracle Leave-In Conditioner plus Miracle Moisture 5 Essential Oils.
 Groover mixes the two products, paints the mixture on the ends, and leaves it on for 20 minutes before rinsing.
+Also try ghd Advanced Split End Therapy, which leaves hair feeling soft and smooth, even after washing.

 You'll just want to be careful that you don't add too much protein to the hair unless recommended by your stylist, Conan says.
 "Overuse of protein can lose elasticity, become very brittle and dry, and cause breakage," she explains.